yoshimon/symbolic/doc/sphinx/source/symbolic_language/structures.rst

 Constructors
 ============
 To initialize a structure within a function body, a function can be declared which returns an instance of the requested type.
-By default, the symbolic compiler will generate a *default constructor* function, when a new type is declared, whose parameter list is deduced from the members of structure.
+By default, the symbolic compiler will generate a *default constructor* function, when a new type is declared, whose parameter list is deduced from the members of the structure.
 The :code:`float4` type declaration above will generate the following default constructor:

 .. code-block:: cpp